omahs/golem-docs/docs/Ncreators/javascript/examples/tools/converting-an-image.md

 ## Converting and publishing your image at once (hash-based)

-This example explains how to convert and publish image that will be identified by its hash.
-The examples assumes you have Docker image tagged `golem-example` already created.
+This example explains how to convert and publish an image that will be identified by its hash.
+The examples assume you have a Docker image tagged `golem-example` already created.

 The hash is found in the `image link` line of the console output: